syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-Charts.md

 {% highlight vb.net %}

-'Creates a presentation instance
+'Creates a Presentation instance

 Dim presentationDocument As IPresentation = Presentation.Create()

-'Adds a blank slide to the presentation
+'Adds a blank slide to the Presentation

 Dim slide As ISlide = presentationDocument.Slides.Add(SlideLayoutType.Blank)